will8791/Will_Bearss_Elk_Stack_Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+What aspects of Security do load balancers protect?
+**They Help Elminate points of failure, they protect agains DDoS attacks, they authenticate User access, and make it harder to exhaust resources.**
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a Jumpbox?
+**A jumpbox is a secure computer or vm that admins can use to first connect to before launching any administrative tasks.
+It also can be used as an origination point to connect to other servers or untrusted environments.
+It is a secure workstation, all around.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_